carmenliao/meal-planner/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
 # Meal-planner

 A web application for tracking your meal prep for the upcoming week.
+Currently still in the works!